github0null/eide-docs/docs/modules/chip_pkg.md

 :::tip Why trim package
 Some cmsis package are very large in size, this will affect the size of project.<br/>
-So we have to trim them and remove unused contents to reduce disk usage.<br/>
+So we can trim them and remove unused contents to reduce disk usage.<br/>
 :::

 ### From Disk